The Enforcer (1951 film): Plot

-The police eventually find a mass grave filled with dozens of bodies.
-As the authorities close in on them, the gang begins to break up.
-Rico himself is hiding on a farm with his last remaining accomplices and witnesses their shooting by hired killers sent to silence everyone.
+The police find a mass grave filled with dozens of bodies.
+As the authorities near closer, the gang begins to disband.
+Rico is hiding on a farm with his last remaining accomplices and witnesses their shooting by hired killers who have been sent to silence everyone.
 Rico then contacts Ferguson, offering to testify against his secret boss, Mendoza.
-He reports that Tony Veto and his daughter Angela had witnessed Mendoza's first murder along with her father but now there were no survivors for the prosecution.
+He reports that Tony Vetto and his daughter Angela had witnessed Mendoza's first murder but now there were no survivors for the prosecution.

-Frustrated, Ferguson goes to Mendoza's cell and leaves behind the photos of his victims.
-He then returns to the evidence room and listens to a tape made of Rico's confession — which is not admissible in court.
-In it, Rico describes Vetto's daughter as having "big blue eyes"; Ferguson remembers that Nina Lombardo (assumed to be Angela Vetto) had brown eyes.
-On the other hand, her roommate, Teresa Davis, did have blue eyes and Ferguson concludes that Nina was fingered as Duke's contract by mistake.

-However, upon viewing Nina's photograph, Mendoza reaches the same conclusion and, with the assistance of his attorney, dispatches two of his remaining henchmen to pursue the real Angela Vetto.
-Ferguson and Nelson arrive at Angela's residence, only to discover that she has ventured out for a shopping trip.
-The bustling streets make it challenging for them to locate her, prompting Ferguson to use a music store's sidewalk loudspeakers as a means to alert her of the imminent danger and instruct her to contact him at the store.
-Angela heeds the warning and promptly reaches out, prompting Ferguson to embark on a rendezvous with her, closely pursued by the relentless killers.
-In the ensuing confrontation, Ferguson manages to eliminate one of the gangsters while the other is apprehended.
+Frustrated, Ferguson leaves photos of victims in Mendoza's prison cell.
+He then listens to an audiotape recording of Rico's confession, which is inadmissible in court.
+In the recording Rico, describes Vetto's daughter as having "big blue eyes", but Ferguson remembers that Nina Lombardo (assumed to be Angela Vetto) had brown eyes.
+However, Teresa did have blue eyes and Ferguson concludes that Nina was fingered as Duke's contract by mistake.
+Upon viewing Nina's photograph, Mendoza reaches the same conclusion and, with the assistance of his attorney, dispatches two of his remaining henchmen to pursue the real Angela Vetto.
+Ferguson and Nelson arrive at Angela's residence but discover that she has left the house for a shopping trip.
+The bustling streets make it challenging for them to locate her, prompting Ferguson to use a music store's sidewalk loudspeakers to alert her of the imminent danger and to instruct her to contact him at the store.
+Angela heeds the warning and promptly contacts Ferguson with the relentless killers in close pursuit.
+In the ensuing confrontation, Ferguson eliminates one of the gangsters while the other is apprehended.
 With Angela under his protection, he safely escorts her away, ensuring her ability to testify against Mendoza.